-I am a transfer student and I have taken courses at another university equivalent to those offered by the MIS Department, do I still have to take these courses?
+I am a transfer student and I have taken courses at another university equivalent to those offered by the CIS Department, do I still have to take these courses?

 How do I register for or change my classes?

-Each business student is assigned an advisor based on their last names.
+Each CIS student is assigned an advisor based on their last names.
 Each semester, you’ll get friendly and knowledgeable advice on choosing your major, course selection, and graduation requirements.